How To Calculate Maximum Track Current

 History

-The data in the IPC-2152 standard is based of two experiments.
-One was done by Mike Jouppi of Lockheed Martin, and the other by the Naval Surface Warfare Center, Crane Division.
-The results from these two experiments was compiled into IPC-2152 under the heading “Standard for Determining Current Carrying Capacity in Printed Board Design”
+The data in the IPC-2152 standard is based of the work of Mike Jouppi of Lockheed Martin, which was verified with a parallel study done by the Naval Surface Warfare Center, Crane Division.
+The results from these two experiments was compiled into IPC-2152 under the heading “Standard for Determining Current Carrying Capacity in Printed Board Design”1

 The Calculation Steps